rreusser/trains-and-trails/src/pages/orinda-to-bay-fair/index.md

 <span data-behavior="conclusion"></span>

 In the end, I was reasonably happy with a thirty mile trail run at 8:56 per mile.
-It was really quite a bit harder than I expected though, and the long segment through Anthony Chabot certainly didn't help.
+It was quite a bit harder than I expected though, and the long segment through Anthony Chabot certainly didn't help.
 I think this was still the preferable direction—going south does indeed feel like going downhill—but maybe an earlier start would have been worthwhile.
 I'm consistently surprised just how many of my runs end with me completely gased as the midday temparatures—as mild as they are—climb.

 My holy grail remains to run a longe rsegment of the ridge, from Richmod to Anthony Chabot, but this was enough for me and the celebratory bubble tea was one of the best I've had.